Selenicereus pteranthus (Link ex A. Dietr.) Britton & Rose

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 45 °F (+7.2 °C).

 How to Grow and Care

-Like most cacti, Cereus are fairly, low-maintenance and hardy.
-Make sure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for best results.
+Like most cacti, Cereus are fairly low-maintenance and hardy.
+Ensure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for best results.
 If the roots have become black or overly soft, the cactus could be experiencing root rot.
 Cut away the affected parts and replant.
 Most gardeners interested in cacti should be able to cultivate these without much problem.

 - Back to genus Selenicereus

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus